-In planning and performing our audit, we considered the Arizona Early Childhood Development and Health Board's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Arizona Early Childhood Development and Health Board's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Arizona Early Childhood Development and Health Board's internal control over financial reporting.
+Management of Arizona Early Childhood Development and Health Board is responsible for establishing and maintaining effective internal control over financial reporting.
+In planning and performing our audit, we considered Arizona Early Childhood Development and Health Board's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of Arizona Early Childhood Development and Health Board's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Authority's internal control over financial reporting.